 Since the results of the AMDP were published more associated radiocarbon dates have become available for antler maceheads such as those from Northton, Harris, and Watnall, Nottinghamshire, both discussed below.
 Indirect dates by association may also now be considered.
 For example, the macehead from Liffs Low, Derbyshire, failed to produce sufficient collagen when sampled as part of the AMDP but a date has since been obtained from the associated burial of an adult male (Loveday & Barclay 2010 with thanks to Mandy Jay and the Beaker People Project).
 Being associated with edge-polished axes, Liffs Low bears close comparison with Burial G (also a mature male) at Duggleby Howe, North Yorkshire, which was likewise associated with an antler macehead (originally dated as part of AMDP) as well as an edge-polished adze.
 Three further dates have been obtained from the skeleton in Burial G at Duggleby Howe as part of the dating of the Duggleby sequence (Gibson & Bayliss 2009).

 This dating by association can possibly be extended to include the secondary burial of a mature male and juvenile at Whitegrounds, North Yorkshire, also associated with an edge-polished axe and jet belt-slider but in this case without a macehead (Brewster 1984).
-A complete list of these dates is given in table xxxxx.
+A complete list of these dates is given in table 1.

 Regarding the new direct dates, that from Watnall, Nottinghamshire, currently in the collections of the National Museums Scotland produced a result of 4395± 30 BP (SUERC-40112) (Sheridan et al. 2012; Gibson 2013).
 The macehead has some polishing and is No 2 in Simpson’s (1996) corpus but unfortunately details of its discovery are lacking.
 The previous date for the Northton macehead (Loveday et al 2007) was obtained from bulked associated animal bone and therefore lacks strict integrity, however the artefact has been dated directly as part of the Stepping Stones project (inf from Duncan Garrow) and has produced a date of 4021±30 BP (OxA-29163) which is probably too young (Sheridan et al. 2014 and see below).

 The data have been calibrated using OxCal 4.2.4 (Bronk Ramsay 2009) and IntCal13 (Reimer et al. 2013).
-The plotted results (fig xxx) show that the majority of these maceheads, including that from Garboldisham, date to the second half of the fourth millennium including those dated by association.
+The plotted results (Fig. 6) show that the majority of these maceheads, including that from Garboldisham, date to the second half of the fourth millennium including those dated by association.
 They clearly date to the Middle Neolithic when Impressed Ware was in currency.
 The Duggleby macehead was found within a stratified burial sequence and so the date for the burial could be refined using Bayesian modelling to probably 3335-3275 cal BC (65% probability).
 The macehead, however, dates to probably 3370-3345 cal BC (65% probability) and can thus be identified as possibly a curated object being already some decades old when buried (Gibson & Bayliss 2009, 68).
 This does not, however, preclude the object being a personal possession: it need not have been inherited but may instead have been obtained when new whilst the deceased was still a young man since he was identified as an hexagenarian by Mortimer (1905, 28) and his maturity was confirmed by Ogden (in Gibson & Bayliss 2009).
 This possible curation of a prestigious artefact may also be pertinent to Liffs Low.
 Notwithstanding that the date ranges for the maceheads from Mortlake and Watnall extend into the third millennium, the major currency of these artefacts would appear to pre-date the appearance of Grooved Ware.